Air engagements of the Gulf War: USAF A-10A vs. IQAF Mi-8

 An A-10A ground attack aircraft (serno.
-81-0964 bearing nose art with a nod to the band The Greatful Dead's "Steal Your Face" album art & now nicknamed "Mi Killer") from the 511th TFS "Vultures" / 10th TFW (attached to the 354th FW Provisional) and piloted by Captain Todd "Shanghai" Sheehy, shoots down an Iraqi Mi-8 helicopter with its GAU-8 "Avenger" 30mm cannon. on the first pass of two, attempts were made to secure an AIM-9M lock but due to high dive angle and the heat of the desert sand, lock was not achieved so Capt.
-Sheehy employed the gun hitting the attack helicopter in the tail boom section before extending and making a second pass with the gun which sent the helicopter cartwheeling across the desert floor in a fireball.
-(Capt.
-Sheehy also destroyed an Iraqi SU-7 "Fitter" aircraft on the ground with cannon fire from the GAU-8 immediately prior to this engagement) cannon.
+81-0964 bearing nose art with a nod to the band The Grateful Dead's "Steal Your Face" album art & now nicknamed "MiL Killer") from the 511th TFS "Vultures" / 10th TFW, attached to the 354th FW Provisional, and piloted by Captain Todd "Shanghai" Sheehy, shot down an Iraqi Mi-8 helicopter with its GAU-8 "Avenger" 30mm cannon.
+On the first pass of two, attempts were made to secure an AIM-9M lock but due to high dive angle and the heat of the desert sand, a lock was not achieved.
+Capt.
+Sheehy employed the gun, hitting the attack helicopter in the tail boom section before extending and making a second pass with the gun, which sent the helicopter cartwheeling across the desert floor in a fireball.
+Capt.
+Sheehy destroyed an Iraqi SU-7 "Fitter" aircraft on the ground with cannon fire from the GAU-8, immediately prior to this engagement.